Two Efficient and Easy-to-Use NLOS Mitigation Solutions to Indoor 3-D AOA-Based Localization

 In such a setting, four AOA receivers were placed at known positions with known orientation.
-A total station theodolite was used to estimate their true positions, which are given in Table \ref{tab:aoa_receiver_coordinates}, as well as ten reference points beneath the AOA receivers for evaluation purposes.
+A total station theodolite was used to estimate their true positions, which are given in Table \ref{tab:aoa_receiver_coordinates}, as well as five reference points beneath the AOA receivers for evaluation purposes.

-Receivers 1-3 were mounted to the ceiling at nearly the same height pointing towards the ground, while Receiver 4 was placed on a vertical wall pointing to the center of the hall.
-While most observations are quite accurate, several of the DVOAs collected by the speaker placed at RPs 1 and 2 were found out to be immersed in the acoustic echoes, which consequently introduce the NLOS errors into the angle measurements.
-Table \ref{tab:aoa_results} then tabulates the RMSE results for different algorithms based on $1000$ MC samples acquired thereat.
-The superiority of the two proposed algorithms over the competitors are clearly observed, again verifying the validity of our formulations in NLOS error mitigation.